codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the best way to carve?
-Whittle by whittle.
+It’s hard to explain puns to kleptomaniacs, because they take everything literally.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. Shamir
+ 1. Public
- 2. Stable
+ 2. Static
- 3. Schottky
+ 3. Private
- 4. Secure
+ 4. Final

 <details>
   <summary>Answer</summary>
-  Shamir
+  Final
 </details>